sandipde/Interactive-Sketchmap-Visualizer/README.md

         bokeh  serve MAPbI --show  --args -u 1:2:4 -ps 10 -jmol "connect 1.0 1.2 (carbon) (hydrogen) SINGLE CREATE ;            connect 1.0 1.2 (nitrogen) (hydrogen) SINGLE CREATE ; connect 1.0 4.2 (carbon) (nitrogen) SINGLE CREATE ; connect 3.0 6 (phosphorus) (iodine) SINGLE CREATE ; set perspectiveDepth OFF "

-# Usage Scenerio 2: Build Custom app server
+# Usage Scenario 2: Build Custom app server

 The problem with independent apps are that they all need their own static resources.
 If you have multiple apps, this means that you end of having same javascript libraries multiple times and waste the server disk space.
 To tell the build.py script that you intend to make a server, you just need to supply one additional flag '--extserver'